pylypenko99/WiringOP-i96/README.md

    WiringPi for OrangePi i96 is not included [official OrangePi Repo](https://github.com/OrangePiLibra/WiringPi) at the moment.
-I committed [the code](https://github.com/JYKeith123/WiringPi/commit/8200c4bc32b7dd52496b5d33df1b25311b771924) for OrangePi i96 from [official debian image](http://www.orangepi.org/downloadresources/orangepii96/orangepii96_75fdb65e681d4439f14e4531.html). but still didn't work.
+I committed [the code](https://github.com/JYKeith123/WiringPi/commit/8200c4bc32b7dd52496b5d33df1b25311b771924) for OrangePi i96 I got from [official debian image](http://www.orangepi.org/downloadresources/orangepii96/orangepii96_75fdb65e681d4439f14e4531.html). but still didn't work.

    The purpose of this Repo is for me to make basic GPIO functionality works at least.
 I'm very new to using WringPi and am not guarantee code stability.
 Use at your own risk.